 Welcome to the third article in our series on the collection of facets and intrinsic value of an Intelligent Supplier – what your supplier could be doing to ensure your relationship has a greater chance of success, and how you can identify whether they have this capability, capacity and foresight.
 Article #1 in the series focused on ‘Understanding, Supporting (and Challenging) the Client’s Business and Operating Strategy’, Article #2 was on ‘Supporting the Client’s (often Changing) Business Objectives’.
-This article dedicates itself to that most vital of relationship engines, ‘Commercial Trust’.
+This article dedicates itself to that most vital of relationship engines, ‘Commercial Trust’ and evidencing commercial trust.

-An intelligent supplier will be able to evidence, from the way in which it works with other clients, that it performs all appropriate due diligence and asks ‘all the right questions’ of its clients in any new project work or change variations.
+An intelligent supplier will be capable of evidencing commercial trust, from the way in which it works with other clients, that it performs all appropriate due diligence and asks ‘all the right questions’ of its clients in any new project work or change variations.
 In other words, an intelligent supplier must be able to demonstrate strong ‘Commercial Trust’ behaviour.

 It will come as no surprise to learn that this is another challenging subject to quantify.
 Whenever people talk about ‘trust’, the natural assumption is that someone is talking about one’s ‘integrity’.
 While they often go hand in hand, commercial trust is slightly different.